dmakogon/nosqlnow2015/demowalkthrough.md

 Movie data walkthrough
 ===

-## hash queries
+## Hash and Range queries using default indexing

-We'll search for a specific movie title or other attribute
+We'll search for a specific movie title.
+By default, string properties are indexed via hash.

-### query by movie title
+Here's a query by movie title
 	SELECT * from Movies m
 	WHERE m.title = "Ant-Man"

-### Also run via code:
+Also run via code:

 	node querymovie <moviename>

-### query by vote score
+Try it.
+For example: `node querymovie "Ant-Man"

+Here's an example of a range-based query on a numeric property, `vote_average`:
- 	SELECT * from Movies m
+ 	SELECT m.title, m.vote_average from Movies m
- 	WHERE m.vote_average >= 3
+ 	WHERE m.vote_average >= 8

-### query on subdocuments: Find document with genre array containing Comedy

-* Indexes are automatically created for every single property: Range indexes for numeric properties, hash indexes for string properties
-* Usable as soon as content is saved
+ 	ORDER by m.vote_average DESC

-### As an example, here is a query on an array of a genre within a movie:
+Even sub-document content is queried by default.
+Here, we query on subdocuments.
+Each movie contains an array of genres, and we'll find comedies.

         select m.title
         from movies m
         join g in m.genres where g.name="Comedy"

-### Also run via code (try Comedy, Drama, Documentary...)
+You can also run via code (try Comedy, Drama, Documentary...)
 	node querygenre <genre>

-## Range queries
+## The need to modify default indexing

-### What about a range?
+What about a range on strings?
+Here, we want primarily titles starting with 'A':
  	SELECT * from Movies m
  	WHERE m.title BETWEEN "A" AND "B"

 This should have failed.
+Why?
+The `BETWEEN` clause attempts to search for a string range.

 * With hash-based indexes, range queries aren't allowed unless you allow for it.
 * And even if you allow for it, it is costly, because you will end up scanning all content in the property.

-### convert strings to have range indexes
- * collection is still accessible during conversion - async background operation
+We an convert strings to have range indexes.
+The collection is still accessible during conversion.

 Run `node addrangeindexes`